 So, after a few days I had another go, and again I doubled my bank or more in the first hour, just following some basic rules I read about online (search ‘tight aggressive poker’), and then came a big hit.
 Some guy called my ALL IN bet and the river card killed me, giving him a ridiculously lucky win.
 I saw his card, as is always the case when players go all in on a poker table, and there is no way anyone sensible would have called my All In bet with the hand he had.
 I assumed he was drunk as a skunk and had a small dig at him in the chat window!
 (And they say no emotion should be involved, ha ha, I was a newbie, I had a license to be emotional!)
 Anyway, the bloke replied really nicely and surprised me, he said:

 “I am very sorry.
 I hit call by accident, that was sick, I am really sorry”.

 I was pretty taken aback, most of the people in these poker rooms come across as total idiots, and they rarely have the humility to apologise for a crazy bit of luck like that.
-This was clearly a decent person, and obviously a regular player going by his tight play, folding almost every hand except that one he accidentally called against me.
+This seemed like a decent person, and obviously a regular player going by his tight play, folding almost every hand except that one he accidentally called against me.
 So I chatted with him for a few minutes and he explained that he was drinking a cup of coffee and spilled some on his mouse, which he quickly wiped over causing him to accidentally call my All In bet.
 He wiped me out, not just his mouse!